MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 - model-level annotations
 - model-level extended properties

-Not following these indention rules, will generate a parsing error.
+Not following these indention rules generates a parsing error.

 ### Whitespace